Ironholds/Blockr/Readme.md

 In addition, the scripts depend on a config file.
 This takes the structure of:

-	analytics_server <- "foo" #the server that contains the db you're running this on - presumably s1-analytics-slave.eqiad.wmnet analytics_user <- "bar" # the username for that server analytics_database <- "baz" the database, presumably enwiki analytics_pass <- "quz" #password for the user...you get the picture
+	#the server that contains the db you're running this on - presumably s1-analytics-slave.eqiad.wmnet
+	analytics_server <- "foo"
+	#the username for that server
+	analytics_user <- "bar"
+	#the database, presumably enwiki
+	analytics_database <- "baz"
+	#password for the user...you get the picture
+	analytics_pass <- "quz"

-	#And then you read in the libraries specified above.```
+	#And then you read in the libraries specified above.

 ##To-do
 * Explore several hypotheses around the dramatic shift in vandalism-related blocks.